Choosing your wedding photographer

 Personally I receive most of my enquiries through this very method.
 I may have covered a friend of a friend of your’s wedding and you’ve only heard good things regarding the resulting photos, or how relatable I was during the day.
 This sort of feedback is invaluable to me as it reaffirms my practice as a service and product that is valued highly by my previous clients, plus of course it drives more business to my door.

 Make sure you like your photographer’s style though, and don’t be afraid to ask for similar photos you may have seen in friend’s photos or in magazines.
-Your photographer should always aim to please and provide what you feel you require from their services.
+When choosing your wedding photographer, they should always aim to please and provide what you feel you require from their services.
 Your special day will be documented for all time through the eyes and talent of this photographer, so look at their professional history, their portfolio, education, associations (with for example the AIPP) and possibly how they work on the day so you feel comfortable.

-Choose carefully as the wedding photographer you choose will be an integral part of one of the most important days of your life.
+Choosing your wedding photographer is important as they will be an integral part of one of the most important days of your life.
 Any photographer worth their salt will be nearby throughout the day to capture each precious moment that arises to best tell the story of the day through pictures, rather than simply developing a range of unlinked pictures.

 It all depends on the client of course, but as an experienced wedding photographer, I’ve been involved on a wedding day in a variety of ways, not just taking photos.
 I’ve been asked for advice on decorations, help with setting up things, grabbing tissues for sobbing family members, etc. Not many people get married very often so I guess it’s reassuring having someone there who has seen and experienced quite a few different weddings to foresee any issues that may arise.

 Once you’ve chosen a few potential wedding photographers, send off a few emails looking for further details on pricing and the possibility of meeting face-to-face.
 This can be important as who wants to be photographed by a tense, nervous, or even abusive photographer?
-You’ll be stressed enough on your wedding without the need for all that..
+You’ll be stressed enough on your wedding without the need for all that.
+Think about the person behind the camera and how they will work with you when choosing your wedding photographer.

 Your wedding photographer should be able to outline how they will tailor their service to your day, to your timeline, and your desires.
 It’s what you pay them for.
 As a wedding photographer, the main complaint I hear from my client’s dealings with photographers in the past is the formulaic approach many tend to work by.
 They tend get the same shots at each wedding, and nothing is unique wedding to wedding.
 I feel this is boring and I try to rectify this by personalising my work to my clients.
 You’ll see in my gallery examples of this where for example, I take hobbies of my clients and integrate them into my work.